Animal Fiber Production for the Fashion Supply Chain: Developing Sustainable Agriculture Curriculum for High School Young Women

 Education

-Education curriculum modules on the topics of the fashion supply chain, sustainable wool fiber processes and sustainable sheep husbandry will be delivered to high school aged youth through a summer camp format on the team members' university campus.
-The camp will also include a visit to a working sheep farm.
+Education curriculum modules on the topics of the fashion supply chain, sustainable wool fiber processes and sustainable sheep husbandry were delivered to middle and high school aged youth through a summer camp format on the team members' university campus.
+The camp also included visit to sheep farms, the university's sheep and meat goat facility, and interactions with sheep farmers.

 Project Activities